AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 enabled.

-In test environments, TCP throughput (using iperf tool) in the vicinity of 880Mbps has been observed with ACX running on a VMware ESXi host with an Intel Xeon CPU (E3-1220L V2 @ 2.30GHz).
+In test environments, TCP throughput (using iperf tool) in the vicinity of 880Mbps has been observed with CloudN running on a VMware ESXi host with an Intel Xeon CPU (E3-1220L V2 @ 2.30GHz).

 Installation
 ============

-ACX OVF image can be imported and installed on a VMware ESXi 5.0/5.1 host, VMware Workstation, Fusion and VMware Player.
+CloudN OVF image can be imported and installed on a VMware ESXi 5.0/5.1 host, VMware Workstation, Fusion and VMware Player.
 Once you have signed up as a Aviatrix customer, follow the instructions to download the zip file on your PC.
-ACX OVF image usually takes the name “cloudN-ovf-date” where date is the time when the image was built.
+CloudN OVF image usually takes the name “cloudN-ovf-date” where date is the time when the image was built.

-ACX is recommended to run on ESXi 5.0 or later version.
+CloudN is recommended to run on ESXi 5.0 or later version.
 However you can install the software on VMware Player, VMware Workstation and Fusion for testing and evaluation purposes.